 Game viewing in the Kasenyi Plains

 The Kasenyi savanna plains are located in the north of Queen Elizabeth National Park.
 They support plenty of animals and are the main animal viewing grounds during the safari.
 The Kasenyi plains are also the breeding ground of herds of Uganda Kob.
-The predators like the Lions and Hyena can be spotted hunting from among plenty of Antelopes including Orib, Kob.
+Predators like Lions and hyenas can be spotted hunting from among plenty of Antelopes including Orib, Kob.
 Large herds of Elephants and Buffaloes can be seen roaming the open plains and congregating around the lakes.

 Boat safaris on the Kazinga Channel